Simon-Brandt/ShellArgparser/README.md

 ### 5.1.
 Arguments definition

 The arguments definition that the argparser uses to parse the arguments and to create the help and usage messages shows a tabular structure with eleven columns.
-These columns are delimited by an [`ARGPARSER_ARG_DELIMITER_1`](#5513-argparser_arg_delimiter_1) character each, by default a pipe (`"|"`).
+These columns are delimited by an [`ARGPARSER_ARG_DELIMITER_1`](#5511-argparser_arg_delimiter_1) character each, by default a pipe (`"|"`).
 Since fields can be surrounded by an arbitrary number of spaces, visual alignment as true table is possible.

-Optionally, a header can be given, indicated by setting [`ARGPARSER_ARG_DEF_HAS_HEADER`](#5512-argparser_arg_def_has_header) and/or [`ARGPARSER_ARG_DEF_FILE_HAS_HEADER`](#5511-argparser_arg_def_file_has_header) to `true`, using the identifiers shown below.
-Then, the order of the columns is arbitrary, but there should be little reason to deviate from the defult order.
-The values in multi-value fields are delimited by an [`ARGPARSER_ARG_DELIMITER_2`](#5514-argparser_arg_delimiter_2) character, by default a comma (`","`).
+Additionally, a header must be given, using the identifiers shown below.
+By this, the order of the columns is arbitrary, but there should be little reason to deviate from the default order.
+Still, it is possible to omit columns, whose fields are populated by default values.

+The values in multi-value fields are delimited by an [`ARGPARSER_ARG_DELIMITER_2`](#5512-argparser_arg_delimiter_2) character, by default a comma (`","`).
 Absence of value is indicated by the empty string, resulting after trimming spaces.
 That is, a field consisting of only spaces means absence.

 #### 5.1.1.
 Argument ID (`id`)

-The argument identifier must be a valid variable identifier in Bash syntax (at least when [`ARGPARSER_SET_ARGS`](#5540-argparser_set_args) is set to `true`, else, the ID is only used as key in associative arrays).
+The argument identifier must be a valid variable identifier in Bash syntax (at least when [`ARGPARSER_SET_ARGS`](#5538-argparser_set_args) is set to `true`, else, the ID is only used as key in associative arrays).
 These are defined as a word beginning with an alphabetic character or an underscore, followed by an arbitrary number of alphanumeric characters or underscores.
 In Bash's extglob syntax, the regular expression for verification may look like `[[:alpha:]_]*([[:word:]])`, assuming C locale.

 #### 5.1.2.
 Short option names (`short_opts`)

 The short option names must comprise exactly one character, thereby, no leading hyphen may be given.
-Multiple short option names that shall be treated as aliases for the same option must be separated by an [`ARGPARSER_ARG_DELIMITER_2`](#5514-argparser_arg_delimiter_2) character.
+Multiple short option names that shall be treated as aliases for the same option must be separated by an [`ARGPARSER_ARG_DELIMITER_2`](#5512-argparser_arg_delimiter_2) character.
 Bash is case-sensitive, so is the checking for option names.
 Thus, you would need to provide both `a` and `A` as short option names if you want both to be recognized.
 This distinction effectively allows doubling the number of available short option names defined as letters (`a-z` and `A-Z`).

 #### 5.1.3.
 Long option names (`long_opts`)

 The long option names must comprise more than one character, thereby, no leading hyphen may be given.
-Multiple long option names that shall be treated as aliases for the same option must be separated by an [`ARGPARSER_ARG_DELIMITER_2`](#5514-argparser_arg_delimiter_2) character.
+Multiple long option names that shall be treated as aliases for the same option must be separated by an [`ARGPARSER_ARG_DELIMITER_2`](#5512-argparser_arg_delimiter_2) character.

 #### 5.1.4.
 Value names (`val_names`)